mrdonado/blog/_posts/2018-09-10-microservices-kubernetes.markdown

 Kubectl is the Kubernetes CLI, that uses the Kubernetes API in order to interact with the cluster.

-Pods in an private, isolated network.
+Pods are in an private, isolated network.
 Pods are visible from other pods and services within the same cluster, but not outside.
+A pod is an abstraction that represents a group of one or more containers and some shared resources for those containers, such as volumes, networking and container specific information (image version or ports).

 The command `kubectl proxy` creates a proxy that forwards communications into the cluster-wide private network.